 - Ensure over 350 seniors can age “in place” as their level of care changes with access to memory care, skilled nursing care and end-of-life care when required.

-Scott is Chair of our Capital Campaign Cabinet.
-He sat on our Board from 2013 to 2019.
-Scott was chair of the business-law group at Edmonton’s second largest law firm before he retired in 2017 after close to thirty years of practicing law.
-Before law, Scott obtained his degree in business administration and commerce, specializing in finance, from the University of Alberta and worked in the banking industry where he earned the designation, Fellow of the Institute of Canadian Bankers.
+Before law, he obtained his degree in Business Administration and Commerce, specializing in finance, from the University of Alberta then worked in the banking industry where he received the designation Fellow of the Institute of Canadian Bankers.

 Ron Coulombe, BPE and MBA worked with the YMCA from 1976 to 2008.
 He held a number of different positions including leading the fund development and communications portfolios from 1993 to 2008.
 Ron helped the YMCA raise over $45 million during that time.